mirahmed07/tableau-challenge/README.md

 **The ask in this assignment was to aggregate the data found in the Citi Bike Trip History Logs (https://www.citibikenyc.com/system-data) and find two unexpected phenomena.**

-**2-5 visualizations were designed for each discovered phenomena (4-10 total).
-A timespan of Jan 2019 to Dec 2019 was chosen to work with.**
+**2-5 visualizations were designed for each discovered phenomena.
+A timespan of Jan 2020 to Dec 2020 was chosen to work with.**

 Data was cleaned and prepped using Jupyter Notebook.